 In crown position 3, the motion is paused.
 This helps you to set the watch precisely.
-To set the time accurately, we recommend moving the hand past the desired minute marker and then adjusting it counter-clockwise.
-Please make sure that the date changes at midnight and not at midday when adjusting the time.
-Move the hand forward until the date changes before you attempt to set the time.
+Please make sure the date changes at midnight and not at midday.
+Just move the hands forward until the date changes.
+Afterwards you attempt to set the time.
+We recommend moving the hands past the desired minute marker and then adjusting it backwards.
 The movement restarts as soon as the crown is no longer in position 3.